esmero/archipelago-documentation/docs/archipelago-glossary.md

 ### Strawberryfield (or Strawberry Field)

-The flexible, extensible JSON Blob Field attached to every Archipelago Digital Object / Collection / Compound Object / Creative Work Series.
+The flexible, extensible JSON blob Field attached to every Archipelago Digital Object / Collection / Compound Object / Creative Work Series.

-The Strawberryfield contains all of the data and metadata associated with ADOs in this single field.
+The Strawberryfield contains all of the data and metadata associated with ADOs in a single Field (per ADO).

 In default Archipelagos, can be viewed in the 'Raw JSON' display beneath every ADO when logged in as an authenticated user.